mcci-catena/mcci-catena-4430/README.md

 ### `cTimer` simple periodic timer class

 This class simplifies the coding of periodic events driven from the Arduino `loop()` routine.

+## Integration with Catena 4610

+The Catena 4610 has the following features.

+- LoRaWAN-compatible radio and software

+- Bosch BME280 temperature/humidity/pressure sensor

+- Silicon Labs Si1133 ambient light sensor

+## Example Sketches

+The `catena4630-pm7003-demo` example sketch allows interactive use of the PMS7003.

+The `catena4630-pm7003-lora` example is a completely worked remote sensor sketch with power management.

+## Additional code for dashboards

+Check the [extra](./extra) directory for information about decoding data from LoRaWAN messages, and Node-RED and Grafana assets for presenting the data using the [docker-ttn-dashboard](https://github.com/mcci-catena/docker-ttn-dashboard).

 ## Meta